Knull

 Knull has been described as one of Marvel's most powerful supervillains.

-Knull made his cinematic debut in the Sony's Spider-Man Universe (SSU) film Venom: The Last Dance, portrayed by Andy Serkis.
+His creation drew widespread critical attention as a meaningful reinvention of the symbiote mythos.
+Knull made his live-action feature film debut in the Sony's Spider-Man Universe (SSU) film Venom: The Last Dance, portrayed by Andy Serkis.

 Publication history

 The character was first introduced in Venom vol. 4 #3 (Aug 2018), giving a nod to a nameless being appearing in Thor: God of Thunder #6.
 The character would be mentioned in various issues of Web of Venom, Guardians of the Galaxy and "War of the Realms".
 After that, Knull was the main antagonist in Donny Cates' Silver Surfer: Black.